-- 1. At the "TRIM AOUT" display, press SELECT. - 2.
+- At the "TRIM AOUT" display, press SELECT. - 2.
 "TRIM ZERO" appears.
 Press SELECT.
 The value 0.00 (mA or V depending on the set up) is shown.
 While monitoring your reading on the meter, use the UP and DOWN buttons to adjust the output to the desired level.
 Use the meter in the set up to monitor the output as it is adjusted.
-Press SELECT when the output is set as desired.
+When the output is set as desired, press SELECT.